opa334/Crane-Resources/README.md

 # Crane-Resources

 This repo contains the localization files of Crane and the libCrane.h header to use it's functionality from other tweaks (Not supported on Crane Lite!).
+Crane is a commercial software [available on Havoc](https://havoc.app/package/crane).

 ## How to use libCrane